AndresIturria/referee-discord-bot/README.md

 ## Start the bot

-install the requirements and run the main.
+Install the requirements and run the main.

 ### Run the main